rosean3/openMp/README.md

 You will be prompted to provide:

--Number of points (cities).
+- Number of points (cities).

--Number of iterations for the ACO algorithm.
+- Number of iterations for the ACO algorithm.

--Whether to visualize the result (0 = no, 1 = yes).
+- Whether to visualize the result (0 = no, 1 = yes).

--Execution mode: parallel or sequential (p/s).
+- Execution mode: parallel or sequential (p/s).

 ### 📊 Example Results
 #### Parallel execution